lobabob/ReverseGifRedditBot/README.md

 [![Build Status](https://travis-ci.org/lobabob/ReverseGifRedditBot.svg?branch=master)](https://travis-ci.org/lobabob/ReverseGifRedditBot)
 # ReverseGifRedditBot
-A Reddit bot that, when triggered by a keyword(s), reverses a provided gif/gifv and comments back with the reversed animation.
+A Reddit bot that reverses gif/gifv links

 ## Setup
 In order to run this bot on your own server, perform the following steps